top of page

 Most passengers miss parts due to sleeping because of the 12-hour days, so grab naps in the morning; the best views are on both afternoons.

-Ensure you have sunscreen if standing outside in the view area, as you'll get plenty of sun on both days.
+Ensure you have sunscreen if you're standing outside in the viewing area, as there will be plenty of sun on both days.

-There is always a queue with only two toilets and sixty-plus older people, so try to avoid the pre and post-lunch rush between 12 pm to 3 pm.
+There is always a queue with only two toilets and sixty-plus older people, so avoid the pre- and post-lunch rush between 12 pm and 3 pm.

-Are you getting the perfect table for lunch?
-Two bench seats at the rear of the dining area seat only two people, ideal for romantics like Sally and myself.
+Getting a table for two at lunch?
+Two bench seats at the rear of the dining area seat only two people, which is ideal for romantics like Sally and me.

-Make sure you find out your eating time and walk down 5 minutes before opening and then request one of those tables, boom, a romantic table for two.
+Make sure you find out your eating time, walk down 5 minutes before opening, and then request one of those tables—boom, a romantic table for two.

-Book a restaurant before getting into Banff as even our hotel restaurant was closed at 8.30 pm.
+Book a restaurant before getting into Banff; even our hotel restaurant was closed at 8.30 pm.

 Our verdict